HunterLockwood/hunterlockwood.github.io/README.md

 # Personal Website Repo

 These are the files for my personal website.

-The skeleton was automatically generated, thanks to the good people at [H5BP](https://github.com/h5bp/html5-boilerplate/).
+This is `the-scientist` branch, because I am working on changing it over to [`yellow`](https://datenstrom.se/yellow/) (get it?).